-These geological processes resulted in the Cainozoic Formations being unconformly lain over the Bokkeveld Formations (Figures 17) and the Enon Formation (Figure 18).
+The regional erosion also resulted in the Cainozoic Formations being unconformly lain over the Bokkeveld Formations (Figures 17) and the Enon Formation (Figure 18).

 Figure 17.
 The contact (yellow dashed line) between the Bokkeveld shales and the overlain Bredasdorp Group.
 View to the north across the Salt River Gorge.